DurgaMurali/Search_As_You_Type-Using-SQL/README.md

 ```
 python main.py
 ```
-5. If a a set of new records are inserted using UI, then step 2. need to be excuted again as well to populate the information of new record in auxillary tables.
+5. If a set of new records are inserted using UI, then step 2. need to be excuted again as well to populate the information of new record in auxillary tables.
 ## Authors

 Charul Rathore and Durga Muralidharan